Juerd/tootpick/README.md

-# WORK IN PROGRESS

-Not actually usable yet :)

 # Tootpick

-Tootpick is a privacy-preserving tooter, similar to the one on toot.kytta.dev.
+Tootpick is a privacy-preserving tooter.

 Its purpose is providing an easy link target for a "Mastodon share button", similar to other social media share buttons.